Loading...

 Is the person a member of APIL?

 First of all, you must check that the individual about whom you are complaining is a member of APIL.
-You can do this by checking the website for accredited members only and/or telephoning the office to check from the full list of over 3,400 members.
-Around 27% of our members are accredited.
+You find accredited members on our check whether a lawyer is accredited page or telephone the office (0115 943 5400) to check whether the individual is a non-accredited member.

 Contact regulatory body